kingluo/lua-resty-inspect/README.md

 2022/08/28 21:44:28 [info] 2688226#2688226: *47 [lua] resty_inspect_hooks.lua:12: {"s":"aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaall"}, client: 127.0.0.1, server: , request: "GET /get HTTP/1.1", host: "localhost:10000"

-### the breakpint only affect the jit cache of foo, so you could see that the foo execution is slow,
+### the breakpoint only affect the jit cache of foo, so you could see that the foo execution is slow,
 ### but the bar function is still fast

 2022/08/28 21:44:28 [info] 2688226#2688226: *47 [lua] hot.lua:26: timeit(): timeit foo: 81.11 msecs, client: 127.0.0.1, server: , request: "GET /get HTTP/1.1", host: "l